 Every thriving organization understands the importance of being surrounded by successful people who can share their expertise with those around them.
 Team 1676 is structured much like a small but well-integrated corporation due to their coaches, teachers, mentors and student Chief Executive Officers (CEOs).
 There is one student CEO from each school.
-The team has created three Divisions (Information Technology & Robot Control (ITRC), Mechanical, and MOD (Management, Outreach, and Design), under which there are 16 Sub-Divisions.
+The team has created two Divisions—Mechanical and MOD (Management, Outreach, and Design)—under which there are 13 Sub-Divisions.
 Division leaders are responsible for managing all aspects of their divisions and are chosen due to their exemplary demonstration of leadership skills.
 Each Sub-Division works on a specific aspect of their Division.
 This encourages more collaboration, communication, and responsibility between teammates.

 Sub-Divisions